JBlitzar/code-completion/NOTES.md

   - `results = results.transpose(0, 1) # average bug` goes into the hall of fame
   - Now lets pick apart eval.py.
   - So I got it to work after some pain and reshaping.
 Refactored eval to be in a function, and just did simple multinomial.
 It works with next token, and I'm assuming that its just so darn overfit that other stuff doesnt really work.
+  - This is cool, lets end on a win for now.